RaffaellaTran/introsde-2016-assignment-3-client/README.md

 How to run the client

-My server wsdl file is at: http://localhost:6902/ws/people?wsdl and https://ass3-server.herokuapp.com/ws/people?wsdl
+My server wsdl file is at: http://localhost:6902/ws/people?wsdl

 Working with it:

-cd introsde-2016-assignment-3-client
-ant execute.client
+you have to download introsde-2016-assignment-3-server run it as explain in preview and cd introsde-2016-assignment-3-client ant execute.client